thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

     class="img-responsive"
     alt="Examples of logos that use enclosure"
     />
-  <figcaption class="figure-caption">Figure X: Enclosure logos.
+  <figcaption class="figure-caption">Figure 10: Enclosure logos.
 Credit: https://conversations.marketing-partners.com/wp-content/uploads/2013/12/enclosures1.jpg </figcaption>
 </figure>

 Enclosing a logo makes it clear what is part of the logo, and what is not.
 Nivea's enclosed logo makes it very easy to pick the logo out of the hero banner: